 The first requirement is that the injury or condition for which you are claiming damages must have been a direct result of the negligent actions of medical professionals.
 In some cases, a child may have been born with an injury that occurs naturally in utero and damages would not be available.
 However, if medical negligence exacerbated the injury’s severity or permanence, parents may be eligible to file a claim for financial support and damages on behalf of their child.

 The second requirement is that your claim must fall within the statute of limitations in your state.
-Pennsylvania laws will dictate how long a parent has to file a medical malpractice claim on their child’s behalf.
+Philadelphia laws will dictate how long a parent has to file a medical malpractice claim on their child’s behalf.
 Generally speaking, this will be two years from the date of the injury to your child.

 The third requirement is that you have legal standing to file a claim on your child’s behalf.
 Parents will have standing and may file a medical malpractice claim on their child’s behalf only if the child was born alive.
 If medical professionals were unable to save your baby during delivery, you may not be eligible for recovery under this type of claim.